thuanz123/realfill/README.md

 ### Training on a low-memory GPU:

-It is possible to run dreambooth on a low-memory GPU by using the following optimizations:
+It is possible to run realfill on a low-memory GPU by using the following optimizations:
 - [gradient checkpointing and the 8-bit optimizer](#training-with-gradient-checkpointing-and-8-bit-optimizers)
 - [xformers](#training-with-xformers)
 - [setting grads to none](#set-grads-to-none)